 Inside: Dynamic and creative activities for hands-on exploration of Newton’s 3rd Law of Motion.
-Twisting soda can, cats, and a couple of twisting challenges.
-Physics has never been as much fun.
+Try our twisting challenges during commercials as you watch the Summer Olympics this year.

 Newton’s Third Law of Motion

-In order to understand twisting, one has to start with Newton’s 3rd law of motion: for every action, there is an equal and opposite reaction.
-The harder a gymnast pushes against the beam, the higher is her lift into the air.
+To understand twisting, one has to start with Newton’s 3rd law of motion: for every action, there is an equal and opposite reaction.
+The harder a gymnast pushes against the beam, the higher her lift is into the air.
 Any time you want an upward movement, you have to start with a downward push.
 The “down” and “up” are two equal forces working in opposite directions.

 The concept of “equal” was hard for my kids to grasp at first.
 When I told them that they exert a force on a ball (called action) by kicking a ball, they nodded their heads.
 It made perfect sense.
-But when I told them that the ball is exerting an equal force on their foot called reaction, they vehemently disagreed.
+But when I told them that the ball exerts an equal force on their foot called reaction, they protested.

 Here’s the thing, it’s true.
 If the ball didn’t exert the force on your foot, you wouldn’t even feel it when you kicked the ball.
-You can feel the force of the ball when you feel compression on your foot at the moment of impact or connection between the ball and your foot.
+You can feel the force of the ball in the compression on your foot at the moment of impact or connection between the ball and your foot.

 The physics of twisting is taught in college-level mechanic courses, but as Albert Einstein said, if you can’t explain it simply, you don’t understand it well enough.

 In preparation for the Olympics, I thought it would be fun to do a couple of hands-on activities that demonstrate the concept of twisting to my little kids in a simple way.
-We started by watching the twisting of a falling cat.
-(No cat was hurt during this experiment).
+We started by watching the twisting of a falling cat through videos on the internet.
 Second, we used the power of water to twist a can of soda.
-And finally, we watched women’s gymnastics from the last Olympics and used our bodies to practice twisting (tip: it’s a great gross motor activity for kids who like to move).
+And finally, we watched women’s gymnastics from the last Olympics and used our bodies to practice twisting.

 Do Falling Cats Defy The Laws of Physics?